 If you were denied because the insurer thinks that you’re too high of a risk, you may have better luck with a different insurer.
 Each company underwrites customers with heart disease differently.

-If you’ve been denied by multiple companies, you may need to consider taking out a guaranteed-issue policy instead.
+If you’ve been denied by multiple companies, you may need to consider taking out a guaranteed-issue policy or other policies instead:

 What type of information will I need to provide?

 If you’re applying for anything other than a guaranteed-issue policy, you’ll need to provide the insurer with the name and phone number of your doctor, and potentially your full medical records.
 Your most recent tests, hospitalization and/or surgery records, medications, blood pressure, weight and history of complying with your doctor’s orders can all be factored in when an insurer is deciding whether to offer coverage.